DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

 $ sudo pip install boto3
 ```

-Now, get into the directory and download the sample WebApp from the following link.
+Now, get into the directory and download the sample WebApp from the following link:

 ```
 $ sudo cd /SampleWebApp